izanahmed/book-indexing/README.md

 A program that compiles a book's index, given its contents in the correct format.

-The correct format is in the file, "index-notes.dat"
+The format should look like the file, "index-notes.dat"

 To run, just run the file "Indexing.java", and provide the file-path.